fbpx

 This stresses the importance of providing individuals with learning disabilities access to more meaningful opportunities outdoors in nature, which enables people to live active and healthy lives.

-Unfortunately, for people with learning disabilities, there is a lack of funding, awareness and opportunity to participate in meaningful activities daily to learn genuine life and vocational skills – often leading to social isolation and loss of independence.
+For people with learning disabilities, there is a lack of funding, awareness and opportunity to participate in meaningful activities daily to learn genuine life and vocational skills – often leading to social isolation and loss of independence.
 Although a connection to nature has proven benefits for our health and wellbeing, access to nature is often not equitable for those with a learning disability.

-Limited knowledge and education of nutrition and healthy lifestyles, often combined with a lack of access to fresh fruit and vegetables, has increased to unhealthy eating patterns and obesity for people with a learning disability.
+Limited knowledge and education about nutrition and healthy lifestyles, often combined with a lack of access to fresh fruit and vegetables, has increased to unhealthy eating patterns and obesity for people with a learning disability.

 How we are making nature accessible to adults with learning disabilities

-Our Green Care programme offers ‘real’ work and skills-based opportunities for the people we support at both our urban and rural sites.
+Our Green Care Programme offers ‘real’ work and skills-based opportunities for the people we support at both our urban and rural sites.

 Our communities have working farms, gardens and other natural spaces, with indoor enterprises such as shops, cafes, bakeries, cheese-making, woodworking, butchery, printing press and even candle-making at some, that enable us to offer an array of meaningful opportunities as part of our Green Care offer.

-Expression and creativity are also important for wellbeing and many of our sites have purpose-built buildings for music, crafts and drama to deliver a range of creative nature-based arts within our Green Care programme.
+Expression and creativity are also important for wellbeing and many of our sites have purpose-built buildings for music, crafts and drama to deliver a range of creative nature-based arts within our Green Care Programme.

 As we care passionately about health and nutrition, we also offer opportunities working with food, from field to fork, from harvesting to processing and baking, right through to customer facing opportunities such as serving food in our cafés and working in our shops.